 Most budgets, bill paying and financial planning systems live inside your computer, which, although convenient, is a somewhat abstract concept for kids to absorb.

 Although it’s not possible or practical to abandon your online financial strategies, you can offer a more tangible and old-school method of financial planning to help engage your younger financial gurus.

-Set out three containers, jars, banks or baskets.
+Set out three containers, jars, piggy banks or baskets.
 Mark one of the receptacles with the word save; one with spend; and the final with share, advises Investopedia writer Jean Folger.

 Use real money and coins to fill the containers each month so the whole family can see exactly how a budget works and where money needs to go.
 Folger recommends divvying up money according to set percentages.
-This is an especially beneficial method to help your tweens and teens balance their own allowances while earning real-life financial lessons.
+This is an especially beneficial method to help your tweens and teens balance their own allowances while learning real-life financial lessons.